mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 ### Vacation

-I will not be in the lab on official UGA paid holidays (https://www.uga.edu/holiday-schedule), and I hope that everyone will take this time off as well.
+I will not be in the lab on official [UGA paid holidays](https://www.uga.edu/holiday-schedule), and I hope that everyone will take this time off as well.
 If you observe holidays that are not on UGA's holiday calendar and will need time off, please let me know.

 UGA benefits eligible employees and postdoctoral researchers accrue vacation hours at a rate of 10 hours per month.
 While graduate students do not officially accrue any leave, I also encourage graduate students to take time off, and you should feel free to take 15 days off in addition to UGA holidays.
 I do not need to approve the dates of your vacation in advance, but I would appreciate it if you let me and the rest of the lab know when you plan to be on vacation.
 When you are on vacation, I do not expect you to respond to lab-related communications.
 Work or career-related travel (like attending conferences) is work, and it does not count as vacation.